Chukwuemekamusic/Chukwuemekamusic/README.md

 ### [Money Saver App](https://github.com/Chukwuemekamusic/money-saver-app)

 - Built an app for creating saving plans and goals with weekly payment plans.
-- Utilized React for the frontend and integrated Django for the [backend](https://github.com/Chukwuemekamusic/backend-money-saver-app).
+- Utilized React for the frontend and integrated FastAPI for the [backend](https://github.com/Chukwuemekamusic/money-saver-api.git).
-- Integrated Google Sign-In authentication and email verification to ensure secure and verified user access.
+- Integrated Supabase Auth with JWT tokens and Google OAuth.
 - Implemented Redux for state management and tailwind for design.